rayandasoriya/100DaysOfCode/README.md

 ## Day 81
 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to return the element repeated N times.
 Refer to Day81/Problem 1.pdf for more information regarding the problem.
 2. The problem is to count the number of non-empty (contiguous) substrings that have the same number of 0's and 1's, and all the 0's and all the 1's in these substrings are grouped consecutively.
+Refer to Day81/Problem 2.pdf for detailed information.

+## Day 82
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to return True if num is a perfect square else False.
+Refer to Day82/Problem 1.pdf for more information regarding the problem.
-Refer to Day71/Problem 2.pdf for detailed information.
+2. The problem is to return the sum given a particular fashion.
+Refer to Day82/Problem 2.pdf for detailed information.